To promote Oracy skills this year, look out for our two interschool competitions: Look Who's Talking and Picture This

 Use and explore different question types.

-Participate in whole class debate using the conventions and language of debate, including Standard English.
+Participate in whole class debate using the conventions and language of debate, including Standard English. | Use a range of oral techniques to present persuasive arguments and engaging narratives.

 Use the techniques of dialogic talk to explore ideas, topics or issues.